phoenix-rtos/phoenix-rtos-doc/utils/psh-applets/sysexec.md

 sysexec progname arg1 arg2
 ```

-to use different map with read & write attributes set, provide optional map with `-m` argument:
+to use a different map with read & write attributes set, provide an optional map with `-m` argument:
 ```
 sysexec -m dtcm progname arg1 arg2
 ```